December 3, 1998, Albanian–Yugoslav border clash: Clash

 According to Yugoslav officials, nine Albanian militants who were illegally attempting to enter Yugoslavia opened fire on a group of border guards early in the morning of 3 December.
 Eight of the militants were killed in the ensuing shootout.
 The border guards did not suffer any casualties.
-Albanian sources identified the fallen KLA militants as Skënder Hameli (from Prizren), Muhamet Malësori, Hysni Duraku, and Isak, Ismet, Sedat, Hyda and Sinan Hoti (all from Orahovac).
+Albanian sources identified the fallen KLA militants as Skënder Hameli (from Prizren), Muhamet Malësori, Hysni Duraku, and Isak, Ismet, Sedat Hyda and Sinan Hoti (all from Rahovec).
 Their bodies were recovered by Yugoslav authorities, and later taken to a Prizren morgue so that autopsies could be performed.
 With the post-mortems complete, the militants' bodies were handed over to their families, and were buried the following day in their native villages.

 This was the most serious armed incident between the forces of Yugoslav President Slobodan Milošević and the KLA since a truce had been negotiated a month and a half earlier.
 Less than two weeks later, another altercation took place near the site of the clash, this time a Yugoslav Army ambush in which more than 30 KLA militants were killed.